-Muscle Weakness Weakness muscles any other musculos condition not related to r skeletal Paresis Diparesis Double Hemiparesis Hemiparesis Monoparesis Paraparesis Pentapareis Quadripareis Triparesis and mobile average problems on from or typical gait ility for an person.
-This due to injuries, inner ear s, illness, or s with the legs to name a a variety of conditions multiple joint Arthrogryposis multiplex congenita (AMC) Multiplex Congenita See Arthr rogryposis.
+Muscle Weakness Weakness of the muscles not related to any other musculoskeletal condition.
+Paresis Diparesis Double Hemiparesis Hemiparesis Monoparesis Paraparesis Pentapareis Quadripareis Triparesis Abnormality of gait and mobility A deviation from standard or typical gait and mobility for an average person.
+This may be due to injuries, vision or inner ear problems, illness, or problems with the legs and feet, to name a few.
+Arthrogryposis A term used to describe a variety of conditions involving multiple joint contractures.
+Arthrogryposis multiplex congenita (AMC) Multiplex Congenita See Arthrogryposis.